Spider-Man: No Way Home (soundtrack)

-Spider-Man: No Way Home (Original Motion Picture Soundtrack) is the film score to the Columbia Pictures / Marvel Studios film Spider-Man: No Way Home composed by Michael Giacchino.
+Spider-Man: No Way Home (Original Motion Picture Soundtrack) is the film score to the Columbia Pictures / Marvel Studios film Spider-Man: No Way Home composed by Michael Giacchino, conducted by Marshall Bowen and performed by the Hollywood Studio Symphony.
 The soundtrack album was released by Sony Classical on December 17, 2021.

 Background

 Spider-Man: Homecoming (2017) and Far From Home (2019) composer Michael Giacchino was confirmed to score No Way Home in November 2020.
 On December 9, a single titled "Arachnoverture" was released, with "Exit Through the Lobby" being released the following day.
-The soundtrack also features music from previous Spider-Man soundtracks by other film composers including Hans Zimmer, James Horner and Danny Elfman, as well as Giacchino's theme for Doctor Strange (2016).
+The soundtrack also features music from previous Spider-Man soundtracks by other film composers including Hans Zimmer, James Horner, Christopher Young and Danny Elfman, as well as Giacchino's theme for Doctor Strange (2016).

 Track listing

 All music composed by Michael Giacchino, unless otherwise noted.

+Reception

+In 2025, Lisa Laman of ComicBook.com listed the Spider-Man: No Way Home soundtrack as one of Giacchino's five best scores and especially praised Giacchinos intertwining of pre-existing Spider-Man musical motifs into his new compositions.